BrydonLeonard/brydonleonard.github.io/_posts/2024-01-21-aviation-pitot-static-instruments.md

 ---
 layout: post
-title:  "What the Kotlin?
-Again!"
+title:  "An intro to aviation - The pitot-static flight instruments"
-date:   2024-01-14
+date:   2024-01-21
-categories: learning kotlin
+categories: aviation
 ---

 # An intro to aviation - The pitot-static flight instruments